Bios

 Contributor

-Pauline Nguyen reads, writes, and takes photos in Toronto.
-They are completing their MA in Communication and Culture at Toronto Metropolitan University (formerly Ryerson) University and York University where their research brings together arts-based research and queer archives to consider how the ephemeral, feelings-based aspects of queer and trans of colour narratives of care can be shared through photograph-making.
-Pauline enjoys reading contemporary literature and biking and walking around the city.
-They are slowly learning to write about the things they love, like art and feeling and ethics, in less academic ways.
+Pauline Nguyen (they/them) reads, writes, and takes photos in Toronto.
+They are also a bookseller and arts worker.
+Pauline completed their MA in the joint program in Communication and Culture at Toronto Metropolitan University and York University where their research brought together arts-centered research and queer archives to consider how the everyday, ephemeral, feelings-based aspects of queer and trans of colour narratives of care can be shared through photograph-making—all of which they continue thinking and moving through today.
 You can find them at https://www.paulinevknguyen.com/ and on Instagram: @paulinevknguyen

 Emme Lund_Author Photo by Lydia Barclay at Little Bee Photography